The biggest I cover, of course, is Mental Health Awareness Week from the Mental Health Foundation, which falls in May.

 Start planning early

-Mental health events are often scheduled months in advance and regularly repeat the yeat roughly the same time every year.
+Mental health events are often scheduled months in advance and regularly repeat throughout the year.
 Time to Change produces a list every year of the significant mental health events taking place.

 If you start early, it won’t be so much of a worry if something comes up and you can’t get around to writing.
 I always like going a few weeks before and then editing my posts to keep them current a couple of days before I post.